Sebastianilsson/1dv610-l3/ExaminationCriteria2/ExtraUseCases.md

   - 1. System presents error message.
   - 2. Step 2 in Main Scenario.

-# UC8 Delete a billboard post

-## Precondition

-UC6 or UC7 main scenario is followed and succeeded.

-## Main Scenario

-1. Starts when a logged in user wants to delete a post that he has created.
-2. System presents the billboard view and all the existing posts.
-3. User clicks on the button "Delete Post" (only exists on the ones that he created).
-4. System deletes the post from the database and presents the billboard without the deleted post.

-# UC9 Comment on a billboard post
+# UC8 Comment on a billboard post

 ## Precondition